tkim1302/hunt-board/README.md

 ### Signing In

 1. Click `LET'S GET STARTED` button to sign in.
 2. Sign in with either Google or Github.

 ### Adding Job Cards(Applications)

 1. Click the `+` button below each stage title to create a new job entry.
 2. Fill in the job details(Job title and Company are required) and save.

 ### Managing Applications

 1. Drag and drop applications across different stages (e.g., from `Applied` to `Interview`) based on their current status.
 2. Click on a Job Card to edit or see details.
 3. Hover on a Job Card to see delete button.

 ### Changing Themes

 1. Click the theme button on the top right corner to switch between light / dark mode.

 ### Signing Out

 1. Click profile on the top right corner to see Sign out option.

 ## Tech Stack

 ### Frontend

-- React.js
+- React
 - Typescript
 - Tailwind CSS
+- Framer Motion

 ### Backend

--
+- Next.js

+### Database

 - MongoDB

 ### Authentication

 - NextAuth.js (Google / Github Authentication)

-### Bundler
--

-### Others
-- Framer Motion